montal95/Mod-4-Wireframe/README.md

 You've been through quite a few Project Modes by now and should have some idea how to think about scoping a project, what you can accomplish in the designated time, and what is expected of you in terms of meeting complexity requirements.

 For this project, you will be creating a to-do list App.
 You have been provided with wire-framing below, to help guide you towards an MVP.
-At a minimum, your App should look like this:
+Take a close look at all of the components that you'll need to build and begin thinking about how they might be organized:

 ![wire-frame](Login_Home.png)